Learning spectral density functions in open quantum systems: Conclusions

 \section{Conclusions}

 We developed and benchmarked two complementary, data-driven routes to reconstruct spectral density functions in exactly solvable open quantum models.
 Inverting time-domain signals to obtain frequency-dependent SDFs is an ill-conditioned problem.
 Small perturbations in the data can lead to large deviations in the reconstructed spectra.
-This behavior is expected for compact integral operators (see Ref~\cite{Plenio2017} for related bounds).
+This behavior is expected for compact integral operators (see Ref.~\cite{Plenio2017} for related bounds).

-In the parametric regime, regression techniques provide fast, interpretable estimates of SDF parameters, along with quantitative robustness maps against noise.
-However, this route assumes prior knowledge of the phenomenological models that describe the open dynamics.
-In the nonparametric regime, we showed that the cosine-transform structure of the quantum map induces a physics-consistent spectral prior whenever the signal-to-noise ratio is sufficiently high.
-Beyond this limit, a physics-constrained neural-network refinement, initialized by this prior and enforcing positivity and correct asymptotics, acts as a structured regularization mechanism, stabilizing the inversion and preserving the dominant spectral features under realistic noise and finite-time sampling.
+In the parametric regime, regression techniques provide fast, interpretable estimates of SDF parameters, but their apparent noise robustness depends strongly on whether the training distribution includes measurement fluctuations.
+Noise augmentation reduces the largest AD regression errors by orders of magnitude.
+This route nevertheless assumes prior knowledge of the phenomenological family.
+In the nonparametric regime, the cosine-transform structure of the quantum map induces a physics-consistent spectral prior when the signal-to-noise ratio is sufficiently high.
+A constrained neural-network refinement then acts as a structured regularization mechanism, with a clear advantage over raw DCT and random initialization at low-to-moderate noise and a more limited, feature-dependent advantage at $5\%$ noise.

-From a mathematical perspective, the quantum map between dynamical observables and the SDF involves a integral relations, which defines a compact operator in frequency space.
-As a consequence, its inversion amplifies high-frequency components, rendering the problem intrinsically ill-conditioned under finite-time sampling and noisy data.
-The cosine-based prior and the constrained neural-network refinement, therefore, act as complementary regularization mechanisms, restoring stability while preserving physical consistency.
-These results establish a practical, scalable framework for environmental spectroscopy of structured reservoirs on solid-state platforms.
-More broadly, they provide a way to learn microscopic open quantum system models whenever known quantum maps are available.
+From a mathematical perspective, the quantum map between dynamical observables and the SDF involves integral relations that define compact operators in frequency space.
+Their inversion amplifies high-frequency components and is intrinsically ill-conditioned under finite-time sampling and noisy data.
+The cosine prior, Tikhonov baseline, and constrained NN should therefore be understood as alternative regularization mechanisms with different bias--variance tradeoffs.
+The present results provide a reproducible benchmark for environmental spectroscopy of structured reservoirs; validation with real experimental noise and model mismatch remains an essential next step.